Webcampak/Documentation/webcampak3.x/src/docs/Configure/en_Email_Alerts.md

 ![Add slot to calendar](images/desktop.configuration.emailalerts.edit-calendar.en.png)

-In the example above, the system will adding one picture every 5 minutes, on Mondays between 8:00 and 16:00.
+In the example above, the system will add one picture every 5 minutes, on Mondays between 8:00 and 16:00.

 ![Resulting calendar](images/desktop.configuration.emailalerts.calendar-add.en.png)